Pre-employment and licensure for Norton Medical Group providers

 For Indiana: For information about Indiana licensing, go to Indiana Professional Licensing Agency website.
 To apply for an Indiana medical license, go to “Instructions and Application for MD/DO License” and fill out the application.
 The fee is $250.
 Note: Norton Healthcare will reimburse the fee for Indiana licensure only if you are required to apply for a medical license in both Kentucky and Indiana.

-The affiliation between Norton Healthcare, UofL Physicians – Pediatrics and the University of Louisville School of Medicine makes it easier for children and their families to access comprehensive pulmonology care connected to the Norton Children’s […]Read Full Story
+The affiliation between Norton Healthcare, UofL Physicians – Pediatrics and the University of Louisville School of Medicine makes it easier for children and their families to access comprehensive ear, nose, throat and audiology care connected […]Read Full Story